Rest of Europe |

-A Few Things to Do in Dublin
+A Perfect Day in Dublin

 Feeling peckish?
 Start the morning by heading up to The Odeon (located in the old Harcourt Street Station and at the top of the road of the same name) for a luxurious brunch in art deco surroundings.
-This is quite the place to be seen at night, but is more relaxed and mellow during the day.
+This is quite the place to be seen at night, but is much more relaxed and mellow during the day.
 Avail yourself of the free newspapers and even watch a classic movie if you feel like just relaxing before hitting the sights.

 Afterward, if you haven’t had your fill of art for the morning, you may want to head to the art gallery of The Royal Hibernian Academy (25 Merrion Sq.).
 Or, visit nearby 29 Merrion Square to get a glimpse of what genteel life was like in Dublin in the late 18th century; it has been restored by the National Museum, and all of the furniture and furnishings are of the same era.

 If you still have time, you may want to squeeze in some shopping.
-After a quick stop off at The Kilkenny Shop (6 Nassau St.) and The Avoca Handweavers shop (Suffolks Street), head to The Powerscourt Townhouse Centre (between South William and Clarendon streets), a beautiful 1774 building that houses various small boutiques and one-off designer stores of mostly Irish designers.
+After a quick stop off at The Kilkenny Shop and the Avoca Handweavers Shop, which both sell beautiful Irish handcrafts, head to Powerscourt Townhouse Centre (between South William and Clarendon streets), a beautiful 1774 building that houses various small boutiques and one-off designer stores of mostly Irish designers.

-If you have more time (or another day) to spend in Dublin, we recommend visiting The Irish Museum of Modern Art (IMMA), housed in the Royal Hospital of Kilmainham, to explore the art gallery.
+If you have more time (or another day) to spend in Dublin, we recommend visiting the Irish Museum of Modern Art to explore the gallery.
 Afterwards, head toward the city centre.
-You will pass by the Guinness Storehouse, so a stop in the hops store for a pint of Guinness in the Gravity Bar is a must.
+You will, inevitably, pass by the Guinness Storehouse, so a stop in the hops store for a pint of Guinness in the Gravity Bar is a must.
 This is one of the highest viewing points in Dublin and a perfect place to get both your bearings and a bird’s-eye view of the city.